gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 ---
 I've met an error `Validation Failed (422)` when using Gitalk in my blog.

 I posted a new article in my blog and found the Gitalk report such issue.
 My Gitalk has been working for a long time before this issue occurs.
-I've checked that the Gitalk for my other posts works normal and only the new post has issue, which means the issue should be a standalone problem that related to the post self.
+I've checked that the Gitalk for my other posts works normally and only the new post has issue, which means the issue should be a standalone problem that related to the post self.

 By searching google [gitalk issue #102](https://github.com/gitalk/gitalk/issues/102) I understood the problem is that the length of my new post's URL is excessive long `(> 50 characters)`.

-For every post, the Gitalk will create an issue under your blog project repository in Github to track the comment thread.
-The issue id is used to form the issue's label and Gitalk uses the label to identify comment thread.
+For every post, the Gitalk will create a Github issue under your blog project repository to track the comment thread.
+The issue's id is used to form the issue's label and Gitalk uses the label to identify comment thread.

 ![example]({{site.baseurl}}/assets/image/web-gitalk-fix-01.PNG "example"){: .center-image }